 - (a) Right-of-use of assets acquired under leasing arrangements are presented together with the owned assets of the same class.
-Details of such leased assets are disclosed in Note 21(a). - (b) The leasehold land and buildings comprise the following: - (i) Leasehold land and building with a remaining useful life of approximately 5 years, with a further 16year lease period extension thereafter at the option of a subsidiary corporation.
+Details of such leased assets are disclosed in Note 20(a). - (b) The leasehold land and buildings comprise the following: - (i) Leasehold land and building with a remaining useful life of approximately 4 years, with a further 16-year lease period extension thereafter at the option of a subsidiary corporation.
 It is located at Kian Teck Crescent, Singapore and is used as office, warehouse and factory.
-The gross area of the land is approximately 7,552 square metres. - (ii) Building at LA RONCERAIE-EC/M2, land title number 8102/64, located in Casablanca, Prefecture of the districts of Hay Hassani and Ain Choc, boulevard Yaacoub El Mansour. - (c) As at 30 September 2020, asset under construction with a carrying amount of approximately \$2,851,000 (2019: \$2,861,000) is mortgaged to a bank for credit facilities granted to a subsidiary corporation (Note 25(a)). - (d) The carrying amount of a motor vehicle held under finance lease as at 30 September 2019 was approximately \$33,000.
-The finance lease was fully settled during the current financial year.
+The gross area of the land is approximately 7,552 square metres. - (ii) Building at LA RONCERAIE-EC/M2, land title number 8102/64, located in Casablanca, Prefecture of the districts of Hay Hassani and Ain Choc, boulevard Yaacoub El Mansour. - (c) As at 30 September 2021, freehold land (2020: classified as assets under construction) with a carrying amount of approximately \$2,816,000 (2020: \$2,852,000) is mortgaged to a bank for credit facilities granted to a subsidiary corporation [Note 24(a)].

-21. Leases - The Group as a lessee
+20. Leases - The Group as a lessee

 The Group leases land for business operations under non-cancellable lease arrangement.
-The right-of-use of the land is recognised within property, plant and equipment (Note 20).
+The right-of-use of the land is recognised within property, plant and equipment (Note 19).